BabakMahmoudi/parOdoo-Babak/addons/po_persian_calendar/Readme.md

 ================
 Provides Persian Calendar support in Odoo.
 This is part of parOdoo.
 ParOdoo is meant to be a place for Odoo localization for Iran.
+People around the world use different calendars.
+For instance here in Iran we use Persian Calendar (aka [Jalali](https://en.wikipedia.org/wiki/Jalali_calendar)).
+Unfortunately Odoo misses the concept calendar in its globalization model.
+Although users can select their prefered language, it is not possible to spceify a prefered calendar.
+This project aims at providing such a feaure at least for Persian Calendar.

 Usage:
 =====